 Reel Rewards Program - Incentivized Sustainable Fishing

-In April 2024, the Environmental Justice Journalism Initiative (EJJI) will launch the Reel Rewards program, an innovative program that promotes sustainable fishing practices and combats invasive species in the Middle Branch of the Patapsco River.
+In April 2024, the EJJI launched the Reel Rewards program, an innovative program that promotes sustainable fishing practices and combats invasive species in the Middle Branch of the Patapsco River.

 The program is funded by the National Oceanic and Atmospheric Administration (NOAA) and the South Baltimore Gateway Partnership (SBGP) and will be executed in collaboration with the Interdisciplinary Consortium for Applied Research in the Environment (ICARE), Reimagine Middle Branch, and the Middle Branch Resiliency Initiative.

-Reel Rewards offers local fishers an opportunity to take part in environmental conservation and research initiatives while receiving incentives for their work.
+Reel Rewards offered local fishers an opportunity to take part in environmental conservation and research initiatives while receiving incentives for their work.
 We encourage those fishing within the Middle Branch of the Patapsco River to identify and catch invasive fish species.
 These invasive species include the Northern Snakehead, Blue Catfish, and Flathead Catfish.
+Check out this year’s program recap video from EJJI and stay tuned for news about updates for 2025!

 Upon successfully catching any of the designated invasive species, participants are asked to collect the fish heads and deliver them to drop-off points on specified days.
 In exchange, fishers will receive $30 per invasive fish head submitted.
 This program provides data for invasive species management and supports local fishing communities through financial incentives.